imriadh/Disaster_Tweet_Classifier/README.md

 This repository contains data preprocessing, model training, and evaluation code used for the "Real or Not?
 NLP with Disaster Tweets" problem.

+# Deployed DistilBert Train Model On Hugging Face
+ you can check with this link: https://riads-disaster-tweet-classification-01.hf.space

 ## Contents

 - README.md — this file